reannongray/taskattack/README.md

 ## Acknowledgments

-- Inspired by modern task management apps with a fresh ocean-themed twist
-- Created with a focus on visual appeal and user experience
+Inspired by modern task management apps with a fresh ocean-themed twist Created with a focus on visual appeal and user experience Weather data provided by Open-Meteo API
-- Special thanks to the React and Tailwind CSS communities
+Special thanks to the React and Tailwind CSS communities